 Without further ado, let’s dive into our Sulawesi coffee review!

 The Background of Sulawesi Coffee

 The island of Sulawesi is part of Indonesia – one of the top 5 coffee-growing countries in the world.
+The region produces really good coffee beans, hence, their popularity.
 But coffee isn’t native to the multi-island nation, and the history of the plant’s arrival to the islands within the Malay Archipelago is often clouded in mist.